tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LP-01-Ins_Welcome.md

 * Explain what events are and how they can be used to create a dApp

+* Use IPFS to store immutable data off-chain to save gas

 * Use Filters in Web3.py to react to Events from smart contracts

 ### Instructor Notes